bakkenbaeck/iOS-handbook/HIRING.md

 - What do you think makes a great app?

 ## Technical Questions
-- What's the superclass of UITableView?
 - Have you faced any challenges regarding achieving 60 frames per second in iOS?
 Tell us more about it
-- Explain how you would achieve offline CRUD
+- Could you explain to us how you would achieve offline CRUD?
-- Explain the difference between weak, strong and unowned
+- Do you have experience using weak, strong and unowned?
+Could you give us some examples?
-- Explain escaping and nonescaping closures
+- How do you deal with retain cycles in closures?

 ## Assignment
 The candidate will be asked to make an assigment with a 24 hour deadline.
 He'll get to pick the best day to receive the details of the assignment then the clock will start ticking.
 The assignment will consist in making a simple app to display a list of items that comes from an API.
 The list should be able to be accessed offline.